maxwellv/nss-cloudtunes/README.txt

 If that doesn't work here is a list of things I know we need to do, please add to it when you come across something:

-Album addSong method
+  Done: Album addSong method
-Album addCover method
+  Done: Album addCover method
-Album insert method
+  Done: Album insert method

 Song needs to get artist ID sent to it from addSong form so the redirect will be able to work